 Storage for individual students is available through Microsoft OneDrive.
 Students can store up to 5 Terabytes of data, accessible anywhere on or off campus.

 OneDrive is available on PC, Mac, and mobile devices.
 OneDrive storage is accessible through a web-browser by logging into Drake Webmail, selecting the ‘waffle’ icon and then OneDrive.

 OneDrive apps can be downloaded through the App Store/Google Play Store, as well as PC apps from https://onedrive.live.com

 To access your folder from the Law School's computers, open "Documents" from the Desktop then navigate into your appropriate class directory.

 Instructions on accessing your documents remotely:

-Students who plan to use laptops for taking exams or want to join the campus wireless network must have a modern Windows or Macintosh computer.
+Students who plan to use laptops for taking exams or want to join the campus wireless network must have a modern Windows or Macintosh computer with a webcam.

 Instructions for registering for Westlaw, LexisNexis, and CALI (Computer-Assisted Legal Instruction) will be provided during orientation.